 Worked Model Answer

 This exam focus covers Worked Model Answer within The Reactivity Series for GCSE Chemistry.
-Revise The Reactivity Series in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise The Reactivity Series in Chemical Changes for GCSE Chemistry with 28 exam-style questions and 20 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 11 of 12 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 📝 Worked Model Answer